gorgos/soliditydeveloper.com-Archive-/src/pages/avoiding-out-of-gas-for-truffle-tests.md

 * Set the `gasPrice` for each transaction to `0`!

-You can either do that [manually](https://www.trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts#making-a-transaction) for each transaction by passing `{ gasPrice: 0`.
+You can either do that [manually](https://www.trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts#making-a-transaction) for each transaction by passing the options as `{ gasPrice: 0 }`.
 Or you can set the [defaults](https://github.com/trufflesuite/truffle/tree/master/packages/contract#mycontractdefaultsnew_defaults) for a contract to use a gas price of 0:

 ```javascript
 MyContract.defaults({